Malaga Raisin ice cream

 - Put in the refrigerator to chill over the night.

-- Then churn the ice cream base in your ice cream maker.
+- Churn the chilled the ice cream base in your ice cream maker.
 If you do not have any, still-freeze it using your freezer.

 - Once finished, enjoy fresh or store in a freezer-safe container: cover with plastic film and a lid.